slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 you automatically trust when somebody is doing at that time what you're doing. paraphrased scott adams

 autenticity

+When it comes to the story of our own lives, we’re more like novelists, not journalists.
+We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
+So a bio becomes a highlight reel of pedigree and accomplishments.

+They’d fail to accomplish our goal with a good story, which is to impress, to attract, to reassure, to sell.
+Because most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
+That story might be Rags to Riches, Rising from the Ashes, One Yes after a Thousand Nos, Crazy Till I Wasn’t, or any one of the familiar narratives we’ve heard from our heroes. authenticity as subtracting the things that get in the way.

 > *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*